Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Cambridge International Examinations has announced Cambridge IGCSE and Cambridge International A Level exam June 2017 exam results today.
+Cambridge Assessment International Education has announced Cambridge IGCSE and Cambridge International A Level exam June 2017 exam results today.
 Compared to last year, there is a 12 per cent increase in entries across Cambridge International A Level and Cambridge IGCSE, with 85,785 entries from 263 Cambridge schools in Greater China.

 International education has been much discussed in China in recent years.
 More parents and teachers are now encouraging students to choose international programmes to prepare them for further studies.